Cuisine of the Midwestern United States: Chicago

 Chicago's food processing industry is historically significant.
 Following the Civil War, Chicago made use of railway networks to establish distribution networks, making fresh beef widely available.
 For the first time American consumers without access to local livestock could purchase fresh beef.
-In 1903 James L. Kraft founded a wholesale cheese distribution business in Chicago which became Kraft Foods.
+In 1903, James L. Kraft founded a wholesale cheese distribution business in Chicago which became Kraft Foods.
 Miracle Whip was introduced in 1933 at an industry event.
 The American Licorice Company founded in Chicago in 1914 makes Red Vines and Super Ropes.
 Brach's company in Chicago started making candy corn in the 1920s.
 The Dove Bar was invented in Chicago.
 Cracker Jack was founded by a German immigrant who in 1871 started selling molasses-coated, steam-popped corn out of a candy shop in Chicago's South Side.
 Chicago meat packer Gustavus F. Swift is credited with commercializing shipping fresh meat in refrigerated railroad cars.
 By 1892 the number of refrigerated railroad cars in use exceeded 100,000.
 Vienna Beef became a major producer of hot dogs and by the early 2000s was one of the major suppliers for hot dog carts.
-Some other Chicago meatpackers are Armour, Oscar Meyer, Hygrade and Swift.
+Some other Chicago meatpackers are Armour, Oscar Mayer, Hygrade and Swift.

 Cincinnati

 The Queen City is known for its namesake Cincinnati chili, a Greek-inspired meat sauce (ground beef seasoned with cinnamon, nutmeg, allspice, cloves, bay leaf, cumin, and ground chilis), served over spaghetti or hot dogs.
 Unlike chili con carne, Cincinnati-style chili is almost never eaten by itself and is instead consumed in "ways" or on cheese coneys, which are a regional variation on a chili dog.

+The city has a strong German heritage and a variety of German-oriented restaurants and menu items can be found in the area.
 Goetta, a meat-and-grain sausage or mush made from pork and oats, is unique to the Greater Cincinnati area and "every bit as much a Queen City icon" as Cincinnati chili.
 It is similar to the traditional porridge-like German peasant food stippgrutze but incorporates a higher proportion of meat-to-grain and is thicker, forming a sliceable loaf.
 Slices are typically fried like sausage patties and served for breakfast.
 More than a million pounds of goetta are served in the Cincinnati area per year.

-The city has a strong German heritage and a variety of German-oriented restaurants and menu items can be found in the area.
-Cincinnati's Oktoberfest Zinzinnati, an annual food and music celebration held each September, is the second-largest in the world.
+In addition, Cincinnati's Oktoberfest Zinzinnati, an annual food and music celebration held each September, is the second-largest in the world.
 Taste of Cincinnati, the longest running culinary arts festival in the United States, is held each year on Memorial Day weekend.
 In 2014, local chefs and food writers organized the inaugural Cincinnati Food & Wine Classic, which drew chefs and artisan food producers from the region.

 The area was once a national center for pork processing and is often nicknamed Porkopolis, with many references to that heritage in menu-item names and food-event names; pigs are a "well-loved symbol of the city."